yegor256/blog/_drafts/_veils.md

 {% endhighlight %}

 This new `Veil` object is a decorator of `Project`.
-It behaves like a `Project`, but some of the methods on it are re-defined: `name()` and `author()`.
+It behaves like a `Project`, but some of the methods on it are redefined: `name()` and `author()`.
 When they are called, the calls won't reach the encapsulated `Project`.
 Instead, the data stored in the `Veil` will be returned.

-It is called a "veil" because it acts like one: the pre-set data is returned only until some other method is called, which was not pre-set.
+It is called a "veil" because it acts like one: the preset data is returned only until some other method is called, which was not preset.
 If this happens, the veil is pierced and the `Veil` object becomes fully transparent, sending all method calls through.